Data Delivery Service

 |MEGAENTITYKEY||In multi-entity shared implementations, the foreign key (

 DDS follows the published object definitions as closely as possible.
-If data types for a field are not found here, refer to the object list in the Intacct system under Platform > Objects.
+If data types for a field are not found here, refer to the object list in the UI under Platform Services > Objects.